astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 ## Overview

-Astronomer supports three levels of Workspace roles:
+Astronomer supports three levels of roles for both Workspaces and Deployments:

    - Admin
    - Editor
    - Viewer

 Each of these roles maps to a combination of permissions to both Astronomer and Airflow itself.

+## Workspace Access

 ### View Roles